Parenting Plan Tips

 Be Proactive

-Using a mediator instead of the court system to determine the terms of your custody and child support arrangement is the most cost-effective route.
+Using a mediator instead of the court system to determine the terms of your custody and child support arrangement is the most peaceful and cost-effective route.
 Both parents can make decisions about the family together and keep the family out of court.
-Most parents do not need attorneys or judges to make parenting decisions for them.
+In reality, most parents are capable and do not need attorneys or judges to make parenting decisions for them.
 Be proactive and mediate first.

 Mediation Works